smhjs/python-caoliu/README.md

 # python-caoliu
-Python caoliu downloader
+1.this is a downloader for t66y.com image
-need proxy
+2.run this code need proxy
-100 threading
+3.100 threading